 - 1½ tablespoons melted salted butter

 - Mix the sourdough starter with 1 cup of flour and allow to ferment for 4-24 hours.
-(See notes about how to make the starter.)
+It will be very firm, but you want to feed your starter prior to adding in all the eggs and butter.

-- Gently roll the dough into an 18" by 12" rectangle (use parchment paper to help with the rolling.
-Spread with the melted butter then sprinkle on the cinnamon and sugar.
+- Gently roll the dough into an 18" by 12" rectangle on parchment paper.
+Use flour as required, to help with the rolling.
+Brush the remaining melted butter over the rectangle, then sprinkle on the cinnamon and sugar.
 (At this point you could also add ½ cup of raisins or walnuts).

 - Roll the dough along the 18" side, into a tight cylinder and squeeze gently to even out the layers.